Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 5. Crossing The Threshold
 Episodes: 9, 10, 11, 12

+They name the network eclipse as they will Eclipse the staus quo just like the the Eclipse of times past

 Max is now the teams Sniper/Marksmen Ace the Front Guard Knilla is the Rear Guard